redpesk-common/sec-gate-oidc/libs/pcscd-client/README.md

   * secIdx: sector index.
 Use with NFC-type2 but not with MiFare
   * blkIdx: block index.
 Note that with Mifare/classic sector/page is equivalent to blocIdx/4.
   * dataBut: the buffer to write
   * dataLen: the length to write.
-Depending on your scard/token length as contrains.
+Depending on your scard/token length as constrains.
 With Mifare/classic you should write full block len=0x10,0x20,x30 and should not break page/sector boundary.
 Do not forget that you may write by block, but then authentication is by sector/page.
   * key: key handle to be used for operation authentication.

 * **pcscReadBlock**: read bloc on scard/token.